Skip to main content

 Open Data

-The Kolokwa dataset will be released as an open-source resource, freely available to researchers, developers, and organizations working on language technology.
-We believe that language data should be a public good, especially for underrepresented languages.
+The Kolokwa dataset will be released as an open-source resource available to researchers, developers, and organizations working on language technology.
+Recordings may also be licensed commercially to fund the project's mission.
+We believe that language data should be a public good, especially for underrepresented languages, and commercial partnerships help sustain that mission.

 Privacy First